hoangvvo/benzene/docs/pages/reference/extra.md

 - [Automatic persisted queries](https://www.apollographql.com/docs/apollo-server/performance/apq/)

 **Benzene** is written to be unopinionated, so it avoids including such extensions.
 However, its extensibility enables us to integrate those ourselves.
-This way, Benzene can stay lightweight while supporting wide ranges of use case.
+This way, Benzene can stay lightweight while supporting wide ranges of use cases.

-Most of the modules in this package is written to be framework-agnostic, and most are usable outside of **Benzene**.
+Most of the modules in this package are written to be framework-agnostic, and most are usable outside of **Benzene**.

 ## Modules